surmwill/recycler_unity/README.md

 If your content is auto-sized, then entries must control their own width and height as a side effect of necessary performance concessions, and use their own `ContentSizeFitters`.

-Instead of what is typically done, with having the root (Entries) controlling sizes:
+Instead of what is typically done (vertically), with having the root (Entries) controlling sizes:

 <pre>
 Entries (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i> and a <strong>ContentSizeFitter</strong>)